OfficeDev/teams-toolkit/packages/vscode-extension/WHATISNEW.md

 Bug fixes:

 - Fixed an issue with `xml2js` pacakge versions that may cause security vulnerabilities. ([#8390](https://github.com/OfficeDev/TeamsFx/pull/8390))
+- Fxied an issue where `manifest-file-path` will be asked twice even if it was specified in the parameter for `teamsfx update aad-app` command. ([#8435](https://github.com/OfficeDev/TeamsFx/pull/8435))
 - Fixed an issue where the `Validate Application` continues with errors. ([#8467](https://github.com/OfficeDev/TeamsFx/pull/8467))
 - Fixed an issue where `teamsfx validate` command will default to `dev` environment even for mult-environment projects in non-interactive cli mode when not specifying `--env` parameters. ([#8499](https://github.com/OfficeDev/TeamsFx/pull/8499))
+- Fixed an issue where sometimes Teams Toolkit tree view will not show up if project upgrade detects error.([#8538](https://github.com/OfficeDev/TeamsFx/pull/8538))

 ## 4.2.4 - Feb 28, 2023